dodecaphonic/fixturizer/README.md

 ## Fixtures

 Fixturizer's data files are written in JSON format.
-The non-ceremonious ways of the notation and good library support (via Newtonsoft.Json) made it a top-notch implementation choice.
-All files have to end with a *".json"* extension.
+It was chosen for its unceremonious notation, mostly, and good library support (via [JSON.NET][json.net]) made it a favorable implementation choice.
+Following this fact, all datafiles must end with a *".json"* extension.

 ### Format

-A fixture consists of a JSON array of objects to be mapped to a single .NET type (this may change in the future).
-You place data in the target type using the latter's public property names.

-Suppose you have the following .NET class:
+A fixture consists of a JSON array of objects that are to be mapped to a single .NET type.
+Suppose you have the following .NET class in your program:

     class TodoItem
     {